-Amazon's latest version of its highest-rated Fire tablet is on sale for just $40 for Prime Day
+Amazon's latest version of its highest-rated Fire tablet is on sale for just $40 for October Prime Day

 Several shoppers also added that they love that it's "durable and inexpensive" and is the perfect "size for streaming."

-This $40 deal is exclusive for Prime Day — but it won’t last long, so shop now before this deal expires.
+This $40 deal won’t last long, so shop now before it expires.

-This deal is only available for Amazon Prime Members.
+This deal is open to all Amazon shoppers — not just Prime members!

-If you enjoyed this story, check out the viral (and super expensive) Prada sunglasses that are 56% off for Prime Day — and you have to see the price!
+If you enjoyed this story, check out this $8 shampoo that's the industry's best-kept secret for curing bald spots and dryness.

 More from In The Know:

-This air-circulating pedestal fan is so powerful that it feels like an AC — plus, it blows air in every direction
+Flight attendants and pilots swear by this luggage brand that you can shop on sale on Amazon right now

-This super quiet Dreo smart tower fan is the perfect Dyson Pure Cool dupe — and it's on sale for Prime Day
+Nordstrom Rack has the 7 best early fall boot deals we've seen in years — as low as $35

-The post Amazon's newest version of its highest-rated Fire tablet is on sale for just $40 a day before Prime Day appeared first on In The Know.
+The post Amazon's latest version of its highest-rated Fire tablet is on sale for just $40 for October Prime Day appeared first on In The Know.